Korn: Untouchables, Take a Look in the Mirror and Welch's departure (2002–2005)

-Take a Look in the Mirror and Welch's departure (2003–2005)

 Due to the album Untouchables leaking onto the Internet, Take a Look in the Mirror was released on Friday November 21, 2003– four days earlier than its original release date.
 The album therefore received a weekend's worth of sales, which resulted in a poor showing on the Billboard 200.
 During its first full week, Take a Look in the Mirror soared ten places from number 19 to number 9, increasing the album's total sales to 179,000.

 It is the first album self-produced by Korn.
 The band explained that they wanted fans to hear the music as it should be.
 The album presented different styles and themes compared to previous albums.
 Lead vocalist Jonathan Davis related: "The whole album is about love, hate and my hate of people and just losing my mind.
 The previous albums I did, I think the last three, I was coming from a place of hurt.
 And I just finally got to the point where I'm done hurting and I'm just pissed off about it now.
 It's turned back to just sheer hate and anger.
 And it definitely comes across on the album."
 MTV News said that Davis convinced his fans that they "will be shocked, particularly with the album's second track, 'Break Some Off,' which he called 'brutal'."

-Korn released the single "Did My Time" on July 22, 2003, which was used to promote the film Lara Croft Tomb Raider: The Cradle of Life but did not appear on its soundtrack due to unspecified legal issues.
+Korn released the single "Did My Time" on July 22, 2003, which was used to promote the film Lara Croft: Tomb Raider - The Cradle of Life but did not appear on its soundtrack due to unspecified legal issues.
 The single debuted and peaked at number 38 on the Billboard Hot 100, becoming Korn's first and only top 40 hit in the United States.
 "Did My Time" gave Korn another Grammy nomination in the Best Metal Performance category.